-Representing People Who Have Suffered Loss Through Construction Defects
+Representing People Who Have Suffered Loss Through Electrical Defects

 Faulty electrical systems can cause a great deal of harm to homeowners or renters.
 Electrical defects pose an electrical shock and fire hazard.
 In addition to severe injuries, they can cause serious damage to expensive equipment and result in loss of property.

 As a smaller client-focused firm, we treat clients as real people — not file numbers”

 - Julian Allen